 EXACTO™ is an ML-based product that can help organizations scale their automation processing and take their growth potential to the next level.
 Its key feature is its computer vision based capabilities that make conventional optical character recognition (OCR) seem obsolete as it leverages a combination of AI, ML, NLP, robotic process automation, and analytics.

-Register to schedule a meeting and drop by HCL booth #107 at Intelligent Automation Week 2019 at Sheraton Grand, Chicago, IL, between August 5th – August 7th, 2019, to discuss about your digital process operations journey, understand your automation initiatives and challenges, and see how HCL can collaborate with your organization to drive business value.
+Register to schedule a meeting and drop by HCLTech booth #107 at Intelligent Automation Week 2019 at Sheraton Grand, Chicago, IL, between August 5th – August 7th, 2019, to discuss about your digital process operations journey, understand your automation initiatives and challenges, and see how HCLTech can collaborate with your organization to drive business value.